Book Now

 Among the animals are primates such as about 500 chimpanzees, black-and-white colobus monkeys, Uganda mangabeys, red-tailed monkeys, and blue monkeys.

 The Uganda mangabey is only found in Bugoma Forest, which also makes the forest known as a chimpanzee sanctuary.
+Other animals in the forest include bush elephants, golden cats, and side-striped jackals.

 Bugoma Forest is also home to over 221 bird species, some of which are listed as endangered by the International Union for Conservation of Nature.
 These include Nahan’s francolin and the grey parrot, which are marked as critically endangered.